purs3lab/3clsp/index.md

 permalink: /
 ---

-# A better &  easier way to convert your unsafe C code
+# A better & easier way to convert your memory unsafe C code
 {: .fs-9 }

 3CLSP gives you the power to convert your **legacy C code** to a memory-safe version of C called **CheckedC**.